learn-co-curriculum/dsc-song-analysis-try-experience/p_7_sets.md

 <iframe frameborder="0" width="100%" height="300px" src="https://repl.it/@DSExperience/UniqueWords?lite=true"></iframe>

-We can see here that our list of unique words is significantly smaller than our total list of words.
+You can see here that the list of unique words is significantly smaller than the total list of words.
 How much smaller?
 Let's run the codeblock below to find out.

 <iframe frameborder="0" width="100%" height="700px" src="https://repl.it/@DSExperience/Setcompare?lite=true"></iframe>